Lyapunov exponents of probability distributions with non-compact support: Abstract

 \section{Abstract}

-We prove that the Lyapunov exponents, cosidered as functions of measures with non compact support, are semi-continuous with respect to the Wasserstein topology but not with respect to the weak* topology.
-Moreover, we prove that they are not continuous in the Wasserstein topology.
+A recent result of Bocker--Viana asserts that the Lyapunov exponents of compactly supported probability distributions in $\GL$ depend continuously on the distribution.
+We investigate the general, possibly non-compact case.
+We prove that the Lyapunov exponents are semi-continuous with respect to the Wasserstein topology, but not with respect to the weak* topology.
+Moreover, they are not continuous with respect to the Wasserstein topology.